dmbarbour/wikilon/docs/AboutABC.md

 Stability is readily achieved using a filepath/URL metaphor: when 'forking' a uniqueness source, we provide an identifier for the child that is unique within the parent.
 This stabilizes uniqueness with respect to changes in the order children are constructed.
 If used with a little discipline, significant restructuring of the source code becomes feasible without damaging persistence or relationships assuming stable identity.

-### Value Sealing Types and Capabilities
+### Value Sealing

 Value sealing is a simple technique with very wide applications.
 The setup is simple.
 We have two capabilities - a 'sealer' and the corresponding 'unsealer'.
 At runtime, these may be allocated as a pair, using a secure uniqueness source (see above).

         {:u} :: (a*e) → ((u:a)*e)     `:` for seal
         {.u} :: ((u:a)*e) → (a*e)     `.` for unseal

-Some sealers will be weak, discretionary tags like `{:foo}`, which serve a useful role as something like a structural type tag to resist accidental coupling to internal data structures or provide hints to a rendering engine.
-Other sealers may be very strong, using cryptographic keys.
-We reserve symbol `$` for cryptographic sealers:

-        {:format$leftKey}             cryptographic sealer
-        {.format$rightKey}            cryptographic unsealer
-        {$format}                     indicate sealed value

-Here, format might be something like 'ecc.secp256k1', indicating how the argument is encrypted or decrypted.
-The format may be blank to use the defaut.
-The proposed default is ecc.secp256k1, mostly because it is used by Bitcoin.
-Elliptic curve cryptography offers asymmetric encryption with relatively small keys compared to RSA.

-Serialization formats for discretionary vs. cryptographic sealed values:

-        #42{:foo}                     discretionary sealed value, clearly 42
+            #42{:foo}                       discretionary sealed data
-        ["cipherText\n~c]f{$fmt}      cryptographically sealed affine value

-For discretionary values, we'll serialize values directly into ABC then seal it again at the remote host.
-Discretionary sealed values are generally accessible to reflective and introspective capabilities even without properly unsealing them.

-For cryptographically sealed values, we'll instead serialize into text, then compress and encrypt it similar to an ABC resource.
-We wrap this in a block to preserve substructural types (affine, relevant, linear, expiration, etc.), and we wrap the value to indicate a cryptographically sealed value and protect the substructural types.
-The cipherText may contain a proper checksum.
-In general, cipher texts and keys are encoded in ABC's base16 format to leverage the special compression pass (see encoding of binaries in ABC, below).

-If a value is never serialized, or is serialized only between trusted machines (or machines we already know to possess the unsealer) then we might forego the encryption step.
+Discretionary sealers offer no real protection.
+However, they serve a useful role in resisting type errors or providing  rendering hints (e.g. using `{:jpeg}` on a text representing a large binary is a pretty strong hint).

+We can also use *cryptographic* value sealing, e.g. protected by AES or ECC encryption.
+Cryptographic sealers allow us to enforce sealer disciplines even in an open distributed system.
+The details for cryptographic sealing haven't been hammered out, but a viable option is:

+        {$:format}  :: (k*(a*e)) → ($a*e)
+        {$.format}  :: (k*($a*e)) → (a*e)
+        {$&format}  :: (annotates sealed data)

+            ["cipherText...\n~]kf{$&aes}    cryptographic sealed data

+Here the `$` is serving as a prefix roughly meaning 'secured'.
+We have a sealer, an unsealer, and a sealed data annotation.
+The key is provided as an argument when sealing or unsealing (perhaps different keys with PKI).
+The types of both key and encrypted data may be specific to the format, but should generally include a block to record captured substructural attributes (affine, relevant, linear).

 Value sealing is an important companion to object capability security.
 It provides a basis for [rights amplification](http://erights.org/elib/capability/ode/ode-capabilities.html#rights-amp), whereby you can gain extra authority by possessing both a capability and a sealed value, or by unsealing a value to gain a capability.
 It can also enforce various modularity patterns even in distributed systems.
 Value sealing should be considered orthogonal to transport-layer encryption.

 ### ABC Resources for Separate Compilation and Dynamic Linking

-A good model for separate compilation and dynamic linking is essential for performance at large scales.
-For ABC, we'll use the form:
+For large, decentralized, open distributed systems, we might model ABC resources by simply taking a secure hash of the resource.
+This allows the resource to be downloaded from anywhere and validated, and eliminates the need to check for cycles or manage updates.

         {#secureHashOfBytecode}

-The secure hash serves many useful roles:

-* guards against name collisions
-* guards against cyclic dependencies
-* simplifies versioning and caching
-* simplifies download and validation

-Given the identifier, we can fetch the resource, validate against the hash, then load it in place of the token.
-The cache of resources can be cleared heuristically, but is never invalidated due to a new version.
+Given the identifier, we fetch the resource, validate against the hash, then load it in place of the token.
+This technique must be combined with cryptographic value sealing if distributing sensitive resources over an untrusted network.
+A cache of resources can be cleared heuristically, but is never invalidated due to a new version.
 In general, we would download the resource from the same connection that mentioned it in the first place, but we could be told to redirect to a separate web service or content distribution network for efficient distribution of large resources.

 Semantically, ABC resources are simply inlined directly in place of the token.
 However, for performance we might compile resources into machine code or otherwise pre-process them.
 The compiled version of a resource can easily be cached together with the downloaded code.

-For specifics, I'm favoring SHA3-256 encoded using Awelon's Base16 (alphabet `bdfghjkmnpqstxyz`).
-So this encodes as in sixty-four characters in after the `#` mark.
-When obtaining resources, we should generally be able to query whomever provided the resource ID to either obtain it directly or learn where we can download the resource.
+*Hash Algorithm:* I might favor Blake2s-240 from the developers of Tahoe-LAFS.
+Blake2 is designed for good software performance.
+Using base32, this would encode in 48 bytes.

+*Note:* At small to moderate scales we can probably use [AO dictionaries](AboutAO.md) as our primary basis for separate compilation and linking.
+However, dictionaries don't scale nearly as well as secure hashes and content addressing.

 *Aside:* Paul Chiusano is doing related work with Unison involving [editing resources named by hashes](http://unisonweb.org/2015-06-12/editing.html#post-start).
 While I've not elected to go this route with AO dictionaries, the techniques he develops seem readily applicable to ABC resources.

-#### Sensitive Resources over Untrusted Distribution Networks

-Use of a secure hash guards the client against certain abuses.
-It doesn't matter from where a client downloads a resource because its secure hash is validated.
-However, if the *provider* of a sensitive resource wishes to use an *untrusted* content distribution network, it's a problem that the resource be presented in plain text or bytecode.

-Fortunately, we already have a solution for this: cryptographic value sealing.
-A resource can provide a sealed value, which is unsealed by another resource.
-The bulky sealed data is then distributed via the untrusted network.
-Trusted servers hold onto much smaller resources that include the unsealers.

 #### Specialization: Value Linking

-It seems useful to optimize for cases where the resource is of type `[∀e.e→(value*e)]`, i.e. simply exporting a large value.
-Specializing this case simplifies lazy or parallel loading and processing of large values.
-We might additionally include a little information about substructural attributes (affine, relevant, linear) that constrain generic data plumbing:
+If we know an ABC resource just computes a value, i.e. has type `e → (value * e)`, we can take advantage of this.
+For example, we can load the value lazily or in parallel.
+If we also know substructural attributes, we can copy or drop the value without loading it right away.

+To indicate a linear value, we might use:

         {#secureResourceIdentifier'kf}

-The valid suffixes:
+        Valid Suffixes

         '               normal value
         'k              relevant value
         'f              affine value
         'kf             linear value

-Usefully, this technique is compositional.
-I.e. if we build a value from smaller named values, we can compute whether the composite is affine, relevant, or linear without loading any of the values.
+Usefully, this simple technique is compositional.
+We can compute that a composite is affine, relevant, or linear without loading any of the component values.
 Other type information could be left to separate annotations, since it is less essential for reasoning about data plumbing behavior.

 Lazy linking and loading of large, content-addressed data is convenient for working with very large structures and values, i.e. much larger than machine memory.